-It’s not that kind of Ferrari which makes a grand entrance.
+It’s not the kind of Ferrari that makes a grand entrance.

 No shouting V12, no instant recognition, no crowd gathering the moment you park it.